aleutcss/aleutcss.github.io/getting-started.md

 ## "Let me just try this thing"

 >    tl;dr. Download the starter.
-Uncomment some of the imports under _objects_ and set the varibles to `true`.
+Uncomment some of the imports under _objects_ and set the variables to `true`.
 Run `npm start` in the command line and open [localhost:5000](http://localhost:5000) in the browser.
+Tweak some stuff and see how things change.

 You _could_ download all the packages from Github in zip-files, but that'd make it pretty unmaintainable.
 Aleut is distributed with [node package manager](https://npmjs.com), which makes installing it in a project easy as a breeze.
 If you're not familiar with the `npm` tool in the command line, do yourself a huge favor and [familiarize yourself with it](https://docs.npmjs.com/getting-started/what-is-npm).
 You'll thank us later.